wouterbles/tennet-afrr-archive/README.md

 ## Overview

-This project automatically downloads and archives bidladder snapshots from TenneT's API, which only provides latest data.
+This project automatically downloads and archives bidladder snapshots from TenneT's API, which only provides the latest data.
 The archive enables historical analysis of ladder changes over time.

 ## Sampling